-There’s been good news for Australian ETF investors this month, with two of the major ETF issuers reducing their fees.
+There’s been good news for Australian ETF, with three of the major ETF issuers reducing their fees.
 This ‘fee war’ was something we flagged as possible in our recent review of the Best Australian ETFs.

 BetaShares’ launch of a low-cost Australian shares ETF in 2018 put the other issuers on notice to review their own fees.
-Vanguard just announced it has reduced its annual management fee on the Vanguard Australia Shares ETF (VAS) from 0.14% to 0.10%.
-With almost $3.7b in this ETF, investors will benefit from ~$1.5m of cost savings per year.
+Vanguard announced in July 2019 it has reduced its annual management fee on the Vanguard Australia Shares ETF (VAS) from 0.14% to 0.10%.
+With almost $3.7b in this ETF at the time of the announcement, investors will benefit from ~$1.5m of cost savings per year.

 This includes the thousands of Stockspot clients who own this fund.
 We continue to recommend VAS to clients because of its large size, low cost, and broader exposure to more companies in the Australian market.

 Blackrock has also reduced the fee on their indexed Australian shares ETF, the iShares Core S&P/ASX 200 ETF (IOZ) from 0.15% to 0.09%.
-IOZ has $1.3b in management, meaning this fee reduction will save investors $800,000 per year.
+IOZ had $1.3b at the time of the announcement in 2019, meaning this fee reduction will save investors $800,000 per year.

 |Code||ETF Name||Old Fee||New Fee||Savings|

 |STW||SPDR S&P/ASX 200 ETF||0.19%||0.13%||0.06%|

 Low cost index ETFs continue to attract the majority of investor money.
 In a couple of years the low-cost VAS has quickly caught up to the higher fee STW.
 The A200 ETF is also gaining traction.